Skip to content

 • Every production change is intentional, scoped, and timestamped.

-• You can answer “who changed what, where, and when?” using concrete artefacts, not guesswork.
+• You can answer "who changed what, where, and when?" using concrete run records, not guesswork.

 The detailed design of the Environment Guard Framework is captured in: